Helping you recover business debts

-If you’re seeking to recover a debt that is owed to you by another business, initiate the legal debt recovery procedure by issuing a Letter Before Action or Letter of Claim.
+If you’re seeking to recover a debt that is owed to you by another business, initiating the legal debt recovery procedure by issuing a Letter Before Action can get you paid.

 What is a Letter Before Action?

 A Letter Before Action (LBA) is a way to formally demand a debt to be paid.
-The letter will include:
+This is a letter that is legally required before issuing a Claim in the Court.
+The letter must include:

-Letters should be sent by post, unless the debtor has explicitly requested otherwise.
-To add an extra level of security to your claim, we will send the letter by both post and email.
+Letters should be sent by post, to the last known address of the debtor or the company registered address.
+To add an extra level of security to your potential claim, we send the letter before action by both post and email.

 Upon receiving a Letter Before Action, the debtor will usually have seven days to respond or make the payment.
 This deadline should also be made clear in the letter.